davidsev/owlbear-bendy-ruler/static/store.md

 # Bendy Ruler

-This is a simple extention to measure paths with corners in them. \
+This is a simple extension to measure paths with corners in them. \
 It supports both square and hex grids, and all the measurement modes. \

+### Usage

+You can select the tool from the built-in "Measure" toolbar. \
+Then click to start measuring, and click again to add a corner. \
+When done either click ✅ to keep the measurement, or 🗑 / ESC to cancel.

+Currently editing an existing ruler isn't supported, you need to delete and create a new one.

 ### Other